The Downside of Professional Investors

 When you’re starting a business, finding investors may seem like the answer to all your problems.
-But in most cases you’d be wrong.
+But in many cases there are downsides.

 There are strings attached.

-Unless you’ve got an unusually generous family, outside financing always comes with strings.
-So when you take on investors, you could be taking on more than you bargained for.
+When it comes to professional investors — people like fund managers, active angel investors and experts who manage other people’s money — outside funding always comes with strings attached.
+So when you take on these kinds of investors, you could be taking on more than you bargained for.
 In fact, sometimes it can be harmful to your business.

 It may harm your business.

-Yup, you read that right… investors may not be all that.
-You’d be surprised how many of my consulting clients change their minds once they realize what they’d be giving up.
-The reality is, taking on investors isn’t usually in your best interest early on.
+Yup, you read that right… professional investors may not be all that.
+The reality is, taking on these types of investors isn’t usually in your best interest early on.
 That’s because part of the deal includes:

 Investors are looking for a way out (an exit strategy) while you’re presumably looking to build something for the long-term.
 They’re focused on scaling your business so that it can either be acquired or issue an initial public offering (IPO).
 Why?
 Because that’s how they make money.
 Otherwise, no payday for them.
 In most cases, they want your business to grow as fast as possible, which isn’t always good for your company’s long-term health.